omi82/Supervised-ML-Regression/README.md

 **Conclusion:**

 The project successfully demonstrates the application of supervised machine learning regression techniques for predicting the closing price of Yes Bank stocks.
-The best performing model is chosen based on its accuracy andgeneralizability.
+The best performing model is chosen based on its accuracy and generalizability.

 # **Problem Statement**
 Yes Bank is a well-known bank in the Indian financial domain.
 Since 2018, it has been in the news because of the fraud case involving Rana Kapoor.
 Owing to this fact, it was interesting to see how that impacted the stock prices of the company and whether Time Series models or any other predictive models can do justice to such situations.
 This Dataset has monthly stock prices of the bank since its inception and includes closing, opening, highest and lowest stock prices of every month.
 The main objective is to predict the closing stock price of the month.